yokaiAG/DataNets-Course/README.md

 and the online book:

 H. Pishro-Nik, "Introduction to probability, statistics, and random processes", available at https://www.probabilitycourse.com, Kappa Research LLC, 2014.

+For Clustering (L.11) the material is based on "Introduction to Data Mining", 2nd Edition by Tan, Steinbach, Karpatne, Kumar Chapter 7.

+For Time-series (L.13&14) the material is based on the book by "Peter Brockwell and Richard Davis Introduction to Time Series and Forecasting", ISBN 0-387-95351-5.

 In case you want to use the slides please contact me at anastasiosgiova@gmail.com